Easiest Brazilian Cheese Bread (Pao de Queijo)

 Double the recipe to make a bunch of these little beauties, and freeze half to serve at parties or as enjoy as a reheat-and-go breakfast or anytime snack.

-In case you didn’t catch this at the beginning of this post, these Brazilian cheese bread puffs are gluten-free, keto-friendly, and fabulously low carb.
+In case you didn’t catch this at the beginning of this post, these Brazilian cheese bread puffs are gluten-free, keto-friendly, and fabulously lower carb than most breads.

 For this easy Pao de Queijo recipe you need: